chelsea-angelena/DuckData-React-Express-MongoDB/README.md

 To install the project:

-Using the command line: Either clone or fork from github, using a new terminal window, or the github desktop app.
-After installation cd into the cloned/forked folder and follow the instructions below to configure the project.
+Using a new terminal window, cd into the folder you would like to have the project generated in, and either clone or fork from github, or, if you prefer,the github desktop app can also be used.
+After installation cd into the cloned or forked folder and follow the instructions below to configure the project.

 ### Initial Configuration
 Requirements: Node v12 or later, npm v6 or later.
 **If using Node v12, or any version besides 14, be sure to update the "engine" scripts in package.json.
+****The note ebaove only applies if you are deploying to heroku

-To get the project up and running, just run npm i in the root folder, and then again in the client folder.
+To get the project up and running, just run npm i in the root folder, and then cd "client" and run npm i again.
 All of the required dependencies will be installed.
 If you are using yarn as a package manager you will need to delete the package-lock.json folder, then run yarn install in both the root folder as well as the client folder.

-***Please note: Before trying to run the project locally you must set up MongoDB database as well as a .env file with the following:
+***Please note: Before trying to run the project locally you must set up a MongoDB database as well as a .env file with the following:

 MONGO_DB_PASS: <enter the password of your dbUser>
 MONGO_DB_USER: <enter the mongoDB username>